Agostinho Neto: Angolan politics

 In 1962, Neto visited Washington, D.C., and asked the Kennedy administration for aid in his war against Portugal.
 The U.S. government turned him down, because it had oil interests in colonial Angola, choosing instead to support Holden Roberto's comparatively anti-Communist National Liberation Front of Angola (FNLA).

-Neto met Che Guevara in 1965 and began receiving support from Cuba.
-He visited Havana many times, and he and Fidel Castro shared similar ideological views.
+In 1965, Neto met Che Guevara and began receiving support from Cuba.
+He visited Havana several times, and he and Fidel Castro shared similar ideological views.